Updated 03 December 2020

 If an actual self-build is beyond you, you could try custom-build instead.
 This gives you flexibility over the design without having to get too involved with the construction.
 A developer will take care of the site, design and construction, and you can have input over a number of elements.
 Sometimes the developer will build the basic structure of the house (the trickiest part) and you will finish it off as a self-build.

-The big advantage of self-build is that it can be much cheaper.
-Most properties on the open market will cost you far more than they would cost to build from scratch.
+The big advantage of self-build is that this option can be much cheaper.
+For example, in 2018 the average cost of a plot in the UK was £190,000 while the average cost of construction was £270,000 - totalling £460,000 for a home with a market value of £500,000.
+Most properties on the open market will cost you far more than a house built from scratch.
 When you buy a ready-made home, you’re paying not just for the land, materials and labour, but also for the convenience.
 So if you’re prepared to take the trouble, building a home yourself can be a huge money saver.

 There can also be significant tax savings.
 You won’t usually have to pay as much stamp duty, since you’ll only be paying it on the plot itself.
 You can also often claim 20 per cent VAT back on materials.

 Building a home yourself requires a special kind of mortgage.
 This can be the trickiest financial stumbling block, since your property may be difficult to value until after it’s built.
 Most self-build mortgages are paid in instalments, with lenders releasing money only when certain construction milestones are reached.
 Seeking up-front advice from a mortgage broker is therefore essential when you draw up your budget, so you know how much money you’ll have available at each stage of development.
 You don’t want your project to grind to a halt because of a cash flow problem.